Monthly Archives: May 2011

 - Sexy women get attention.
 They feel attractive and admired, so it’s a source of self-esteem.

 - It’s nice to feel wanted and desired.
 It’s easier to attract mates or just get sex.

 - It can be fun to feel sexy.

 - Sex is a historic source of power for women.
 Sexiness can gain women resources, whether through marriage or getting men to do favors.
 It puts women in control over men.

 Then I ask if there’s a downside.
 More comments:

-You can feel disrespected.
-Guys want only one thing.
+- You can feel disrespected.
+Guys just want one thing.
 You get used.

 But there are problems when you don’t meet sex-object standards, too:

 - You feel like you’re constantly being judged, and not coming out well.

 - You may starve.
 Or get implants and die (that does happen).
 You have false hope, and when you don’t meet the standard you lose self-esteem.